Showing posts with label ship. Show all posts

 Waited for our app to tell us when to embark.

-Went through the immigration process, loaded our car, and started for home.
+We went through the immigration process, loaded our car, and started heading home.

 We stopped in Petal, MS, to fill up with fuel.